This is the multi-page printable view of this section. Click here to print.

 Signaling

-In CI runs or any external job it is useful to stop Kraken once a certain test or state gets reached.
-We created a way to signal to kraken to pause the chaos or stop it completely using a signal posted to a port of your choice.
+In CI runs or any external job it is useful to stop Krkn once a certain test or state gets reached.
+We created a way to signal to Krkn to pause the chaos or stop it completely using a signal posted to a port of your choice.

-For example if we have a test run loading the cluster running and kraken separately running; we want to be able to know when to start/stop the kraken run based on when the test run completes or gets to a certain loaded state.
+For example, if we have a test run loading the cluster running and Krkn separately running, we want to be able to know when to start/stop the Krkn run based on when the test run completes or when it gets to a certain loaded state

 More detailed information on enabling and leveraging this feature can be found here.